pmchrist/Capsule_Climate/notes.md

 0) Why unemployed have highest savings rate???
 1) What is LIS in results visualization?
 2) Price of Fossils is fixed, which is problematic.
 As is a very sensitive parameter which defines on what energy producer will do, and it changes all the balances for producers.
 Should we address this?
 Is it worth it?
 Have you tried it already?
+3) I have incorporated E into the consumer's choice with a linear function.
+Should I also integrate a hard cut-off?
+Because there is a theory that we should just boycott high polluters, this should be a hard core solution.
+4) How to initialize opinions?
+I just do random bell shape on both opennes and opinion itself.

 # Performed Tests:
 > Re-run baseline to check for the strange behavior